FDJTS/Spaceships./README.md

-# Legendary Spaceships Game
+# Spaceships Game

-Welcome to the Legendary Spaceships Game!
+Welcome to the Spaceships Game!
 Test your reflexes and aim as you battle waves of enemies in this classic arcade-style game.

 ## Features
 - Control your spaceship with smooth controls.